* Sterling erases most of its losses from last two sessions

-McCarthy said while there was still plenty of scope for further sterling appreciation, it would be prudent to wait on the sidelines until a clearer picture emerged.
+McCarthy noted that while there is still lot of scope for further sterling appreciation, it would be prudent to wait on the sidelines for now until a clear picture emerges.

 “Italy is still a concern for traders and we can see more uncertainty in the euro zone going ahead.
 The gains in the euro will be muted,” added McCarthy.